 “The most important change is that we now know the real inventories at our mine locations and operating plants.
 This gives us visibility from the extraction point to the final shipping to buyers.
 We can now measure real-time inventory across the entire company.”

 All ERP systems have immediate visibility to inventory and have had this for many years now.
-The term real-time inventory is used, however, systems stopped advertising “perpetual inventory” many years ago as all systems that deal with inventories have this.
-That is it ceased to be a differentiator, where at one time it was.
-In fact, perpetual or real-time inventory was one of the original selling points of purchasing MRP systems back in the 1980s.
+The term real-time inventory is used.
+However, systems stopped advertising “perpetual inventory” many years ago as all systems that deal with inventories have this.
+That is, it ceased to be a differentiator, where at one time it was.
+Perpetual or real-time inventory was one of the original selling points of purchasing MRP systems back in the 1980s.
 We cover this in the article Whatever Happened to the Perpetual Inventory.

 SAP and compliant customer executives have a habit of proposing that a new item newly solves a problem that was already supposed to have been solved with a previous version.
 If automobile manufacturers followed SAP’s lead in this regard, automobile ads might look something like the above.